-"absence" concepts are generally located in the "situation with explicit context" hierarchy, where the Context terminological model is consistently applied.
-Concepts including or implying absence, which are located outside this hierarchy pose challenges for the logical semantic hierarchies they reside in.
-This study focused only on identifying concepts that are currently not located within the "situation with explicit context" hierarchy.
+"Negation" concepts are generally located in the "situation with explicit context" hierarchy, where the Context terminological model is consistently applied.
+Concepts including or implying negation, which are located outside this hierarchy pose challenges for the logical semantic hierarchies they reside in.
+For the purpose of this project we focused only on identifying concepts that are currently not located within the "situation with explicit context" hierarchy.
 Some of these identified concepts may need to be relocated to the situation hierarchy as a result of this project.

-Currently the logical hierarchy for absence concepts remains "upside-down".
+Currently the logical hierarchy for negation concepts remains "upside-down".